 Find out the real cost of getting insurance for your business.
 Get a free quote or call 855-965-3168.

 Keep Your Company Compliant

-- Understand Maine state tax requirements.
-Visit our Maine Sales Tax guide to learn more about seller's permits and Maine sales tax.
+Maine businesses selling a physical product are generally required to register for a seller’s permit through the Maine Department of Administrative & Financial Services website.
+Visit our Maine Sales Tax guide to learn more about seller’s permits and Maine sales tax.

 More LLC Resources

 - Maine Foreign LLCs: Forming a foreign LLC allows your company to operate as one entity in multiple states.
 Download the Maine foreign LLC form to get started.

 - Maine Certificate of Good Standing: A certificate of good standing verifies that your LLC was legally formed.
 To order, follow our Maine certificate of good standing guide.

 - Dissolving a Maine LLC: If you are ready to dissolve your LLC, follow the steps in our Maine LLC Dissolution Guide.